About the profile areas

 Settlement of the area dates from the mid 1800s, with land used mainly for poultry farms and vegetable gardens.
 Significant development did not occur until the post-war period, when areas were redeveloped for housing.
 The population declined slightly from the early 1990s, a result of little change in dwelling stock and a decline in the average number of people living in each dwelling.

 Milperra is an established residential, industrial and parkland area.

-Major features of the area include University of Western Sydney (Bankstown Campus), Deepwater Regional Park, Bankstown Golf Club, Milperra Reserve, Milperra Sports Centre, Vale of Ah Reserve, Gordon Parker Reserve, Heritage Park, Newland Reserve, Whittle Reserve and two schools.
+Major features of the area include Western Sydney University (Bankstown Campus), Deepwater Park, Bankstown Golf Club, Milperra Reserve, Milperra Sports Centre, Vale of Ah Reserve, Beatham Reserve, Dunstan Reserve, Frank Moulang Reserve, Gordon Parker Reserve, Heritage Park, Newland Reserve, Tompson Reserve, Whittle Reserve and two schools.